Blog

 The Share the Spirit campaign, sponsored by the Bay Area News Group, supports many local resources during this special time of year.
 Share the Spirit’s mission is to enhance the November/December holiday season for the most needy residents of Alameda and Contra Costa counties by funding nonprofit holiday and outreach programs.

-Note: This story was fulfilled, but you can still donate to the general fund
+Note: This story was fulfilled, but you can still donate to the general fund, which will be distributed to local charities throughout the year.

 Read More →